 See the MASc and PhD Thesis Examination page.

 The MEng pattern is not offered for direct admission.
 It is offered only to students in the MASc program who, after completing the equivalent of one term of study, three half-year courses (3 credits), request transfer to the MEng program.
-Students must submit their request to the Chair of GSC along with an updated Program of Study form and Assignment of Project Supervisor form.
+Students must submit their request to the Chair of GSC along with an updated Academic Plan and Assignment of Project Supervisor form.
 The program of study must be approved by the student’s supervisor.The ECE GSC will make a recommendation to the Dean of Graduate Studies, who will decide on the transfer.

 The MEng program follows the same three subject tracks as our MASc programs: Electrical Engineering, Computer Engineering and Software Engineering.